weinsteinabi/war_decol/README.md

 </p>

 Future directions include further developing these models with a more stable theoretical base and examining coefficients of the models upon repeated training to identify scale of influence and significance to our dependent variable.

-## R Script Navigation
-All scripts for data cleaning can be found [here](https://github.com/weinsteinabi/war_decol/tree/main/scripts), in the scripts folder of the repository.
-Each is titled with the data they primarily work with.
-Please note that these scripts are in the process of being refined for use beyond my own system.

 ## Citations
 1) Coppedge et al. (2025).
 V-Dem [Country-Year/Country-Date] Dataset v15.
 Varieties of Democracy (V-Dem) Project. https://doi.org/10.23696/vdemds25.
 Accessed Nov.
 15, 2025.